ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 `arcpy` can not be used to insert a layout, so, we need to use we need to use the ribbon.
 Insert a layout.

+A layout is a white page of pager where you can put multiple layers to create your final map.